Stellar cusp and warm dust at the heart of NGC1068: Data set and data processing

 Let's first examine the medium scale.
-We present on Fig. \ref{F3a} the median brightness profile in H-band extending up to 430 pc, i.e. well beyond the molecular ring of r $\approx$ 200 pc detected by ALMA \citep{Garcia-Burillo2014}.
-On the same figure, two fits are represented: one as a power-law for the most internal part (r $\leq 110 pc$) and an exponential one for the external part, up to r = 400 pc.
-Both fits are fairly good and, assuming rather safely that's essentially the stellar component which is seen at H, one concludes that when going inward, a disk distribution (here of scale length $R_{c} = 275 $pc) is superseded by a cuspy (i.e. power-law) distribution of exponent 1.32 for $r \leq 110 pc$.
+We present in Fig. \ref{F3a} the median brightness profile in H-band extending up to 430 pc, i.e. well beyond the molecular ring of r $\approx$ 200 pc {detected by \cite{Muller09} and confirmed by ALMA \citep{Garcia-Burillo2014}.
+On the same figure, two fits are represented: one as a power-law for the most internal part (r $\leq 110 pc$) and an exponential one for the external part, up to r = 430 pc.
+Both fits are fairly good and, assuming that's essentially the stellar component which is seen at H, one concludes that when going inward, a disk distribution (here of scale length $R_{c} = 410 $pc) is superseded by a cuspy (i.e. power-law) distribution of exponent 1.2 for $r \leq 110 pc$.

-On Fig. \ref{F3b} we plot the median radial brightness profile around the central peak, measured on the Ks and H images, together with the PSF profile at Ks measured on a reference star.
+In Fig. \ref{F3b} we plot the median radial brightness profile around the central peak, measured on the K$_{s}$-band and H-band images, together with the PSF profile at K$_{s}$-band measured on the nearby reference star BD-00413 whose visible magnitude is close from the one of the nucleus of NGC 1068, so that the AO performances can be considered as very similar.
 One can note several features.
-First the H profile is almost perfectly fitted by a power-law of exponent -1.32; we will come back in the next section on the meaning of this behaviour.
-Second, we note that the K profile aisles, beyond a radius of about 17 pc, is also well fitted by a power-law, but of exponent -2.0.
-Interestingly, a fairly good fit to the whole data set is provided by a combination of the H profile raised to the power of 1.51 (thus practically a power-law with exponent -2.0 ) plus the PSF profile properly weighted.
-This appears as the red curve on Fig. \ref{F3b}.
-In particular, we note that the small bumps on the K profile, close to the peak, are well adjusted by the first and even the second Airy rings well appearing on the PSF profile.
-The straightforward interpretation of this fit is that the Ks profile results from the contribution of a central point source and of a smoother distribution that is directly related to the H emission.
+First the H-band profile is almost perfectly fitted by a power-law of exponent -1.2; we will come back in the next section on the meaning of this behaviour.
+Second, we note that the K$_{s}$-band profile aisles, beyond a radius of about 17 pc, is also well fitted by a power-law, but of exponent -2.0.
+Interestingly, a fairly good fit to the whole data set is provided by a combination of a this power-law profile truncated at r $< 4$pc plus the PSF profile properly weighted.
+This appears as the blue curve in Fig. \ref{F3b} superimposed on the K$_{s}$-band actual profile.
+In particular, we note that the small bumps on the K$_{s}$-band profile, close to the peak, are well fitted by the first and even the second Airy rings well appearing on the PSF profile.
+The straightforward interpretation of this fit is that the K$_{s}$-band profile results from the contribution of a central point source and of a smoother distribution that is directly related to the H-band emission.
 We have tested other combinations by convolving the PSF with a Gaussian of various widths, but beyond a FWHM of 2 pixels (1.7 pc), the fit degrades.
-The central source is thus practically point like and in any case its radius is not significantly larger than 1pc.
+The central source is thus practically point like and in any case its radius is not significantly larger than 0.8 -- 1pc.